gorenje/millieons.org/w/cuckoo.md

 Our experience of life's' dissonance begins with birth and ends with death.
 Why are we born if we are destined to die?

 In between those two events, life is contradictory and confusing.
-We attempt to provide consistency and predictability with our rules and regulation, but these appear to make it even worse.
+We attempt to provide consistency and predictability with our rules, regulations and traditions, but these appear to make it even worse.

 Dissonance allows us to see both sides of an argument.
 It allows us to accept seemingly contradictory ideas and keep them in our heads.
 The contradictory behaviour of going to work to a job one dislikes but needs to do.
 The contradictory belief that going to church on Sundays will somehow make having that affair behind your partners back palatable.